Neoburner/MWTB-D365CC-KB/README.md

 Docs link back to the Microsoft Learn source and include a review trigger note at the bottom.

+This is generated using a custom Agentic framework that draws on my experience, tone, and voice, and includes my edits where I felt appropriate.
+Please use it as a guide rather than a definitive source.
+I hope it helps! - Ben

 ---

 ## What's New — May 2026